nuuuwan/news_lk3_data/README.md

 *2024-10-21 15:44:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/202405) · `si`

+Sri Lanka's inflation rate dropped to -10.2% in September 2024, according to the National Customer Price Index.
+Food prices saw a slight decrease from 0.5% in August to -1.7% in September.

+🟩

 The annual inflation in Sri Lanka, based on the National Customer Price Index, has reduced to-10.2% in September 2024, the Department of Census and Statistics.

 In August 2024, the point inflation of the food category of food was up to 0.5% in September 2024.